‘Vikings’ Season 5: Recap Of Episode 8, ‘The Joke’

 SPOILER ALERT: This recap contains information about Episode 8 (titled “The Joke”) of History Channel’s Vikings Season 5.
 Please proceed with caution if you have not yet viewed this episode and wish to avoid spoilers.

-Episode 8 of Vikings Season 5 opens with the strategy build up to the battle for Kattegat.
-Ivar the Boneless (Alex Hogh) is questioning whether his brother, Hvitserk (Marco Ilso) will be able to kill their brother, Ubbe (Jordan Patrick Smith), if the circumstance arrives.
+Episode 8 of Vikings Season 5 opens with the strategy build-up to the battle for Kattegat.
+Ivar the Boneless (Alex Hogh) is questioning whether his brother, Hvitserk (Marco Ilso), will be able to kill their brother, Ubbe (Jordan Patrick Smith), if the circumstance arrives.
 Harald Finehair (Peter Franzen) is telling his new bride, Astrid (Josefin Asplund), not to come to Kattegat.
 Astrid, however, refuses to stay behind.

 In Kattegat, Episode 8 of Vikings sees Bjorn Ironside (Alexander Ludwig) excited because Guthrum (Ben Roe), the son of Torvi (Georgia Hirst) and Jarl Borg (Thorbjorn Harr), will be present at the battle.
 Torvi leaves her remaining children with Margrethe (Ida Nielsen) and heads off to war.
 Margrethe watches as Torvi leaves with Ubbe and it is unclear just how well she will look after Torvi’s children in upcoming episodes of Vikings Season 5.

 Bjorn and Halfdan the Black (Jasper Paakkonen) discuss what it will be like to battle against their brothers.
-Regardless, for all involved, this will likely be a tough fight, emotionally, for all involved.
+Regardless, this will likely be a tough fight, emotionally, for all involved.

 When both sides meet in Episode 8 of Vikings Season 5, out on the battlefield, Lagertha (Katheryn Winnick) tries to bring about peace.
 It is agreed upon that hostages will be exchanged and they will meet again in the morning to discuss the matter.
 Episode 8 sees Hvitserk and Halfdan exchanged and everyone goes back to camp.